 National Plan and Provider Enumeration System (NPPES)

-The National Plan and Provider Enumeration System (NPPES) contains information about every medical provider, insurance plan, and clearinghouse actively operating in the United States healthcare industry.
+The registry of every medical practitioner actively operating in the United States healthcare industry.

 • A single large table with one row per enumerated health care provider.

-• A census of individuals and organizations who bill for medical services in the United States.
+• A census of individuals and organizations that bill for medical services in the United States.

 • Maintained by the United States Centers for Medicare & Medicaid Services (CMS)